Ayush1M/Modal/README.md

 ## What I Learned
 * Learned about DOM.
-* Learned how to use html properties in JavaScript to display the pop-up.
+* Learned how to use style display properties in JS to display the pop-up.

 ## Acknowledgment
    My acknowledgements go out to the team at Scrimba.
 Enrolling in your courses made this project possible.